-- ✓ Significant Performance-Based Pay: Performance-based compensation comprised, on average, 50% of the target total direct compensation of our NEOs (other than our interim Executive Chairman of the Board and former CEO) for fiscal year 2018, in accordance with our pay-for-performance philosophy. - Alignment of Executive Pay with the Stockholder Experience: Our overall compensation design has a significant portion of executive pay in the form of equity, a large part of which is performance-related, so that our executives' realized pay parallels the stockholder experience. - Multiple Performance Measures: We use multiple performance measures that include short and long-term objectives to evaluate executive performance. - Stock Ownership and Holding Requirements: We have stock ownership requirements for our directors and officers to ensure they are meaningfully invested in our stock and have personal financial interests strongly aligned with those of our stockholders.
-Until a person is in compliance with the required ownership level, they must hold 100% of the net shares received upon vesting of equity awards. - No Repricing: Our outstanding stock options cannot be repriced, reset or exchanged for cash without stockholder approval. - Anti-Pledging: Superior's insider trading policy expressly prohibits Section 16 officers and designated insiders from pledging Superior securities in margin accounts or as collateral for a loan. - ✓ Double Trigger: We require a double trigger (change in control and termination of employment) for accelerated vesting of equity upon a change in control.
+- Significant Performance-Based Pay: Performance-based compensation comprised, on average, approximately 50% of the target total direct compensation of our NEOs (other than our former interim Executive Chairman of the Board and current President and Chief Executive Officer) for fiscal year 2019, in accordance with our pay-for-performance philosophy. - Alignment of Executive Pay with the Stockholder Experience: Our overall compensation design has a significant portion of executive pay in the form of equity, a large part of which is performance-related, so that our executives' realized pay parallels the stockholder experience. - Multiple Performance Measures: We use multiple performance measures that include short and long-term objectives to evaluate executive performance. - Stock Ownership and Holding Requirements: We have stock ownership requirements for our directors and officers to ensure they are meaningfully invested in our stock and have personal financial interests strongly aligned with those of our stockholders.
+Until a person is in compliance with such requirements, they generally must hold 100% of shares already owned by them and 100% of shares acquired by them, including net shares acquired upon vesting or exercise of equity awards. - No Repricing: Our outstanding stock options cannot be repriced, reset or exchanged for cash without stockholder approval. - Anti-Pledging: Superior's insider trading policy expressly prohibits Section 16 persons and designated insiders from pledging Superior securities in margin accounts or as collateral for a - Double Trigger: We require a double trigger (change in control and termination of employment) for accelerated vesting of equity upon a change in control.

-- Clawback: The Company has a formal clawback policy that applies to all incentive based cash and equity compensation awards granted on or after the effective date to any current or former executive officer of the Company. - ✓ No Gross-Ups: We do not provide excise tax gross-up payments to our executives. - ✓ Anti-Hedging Policy: Superior's insider trading policy expressly prohibits Section 16 officers and designated insiders from engaging in hedging activities involving Superior common stock, such as collars, forward sales, equity swaps or other similar arrangements. - ✓ Limited Employment Agreements: None of the NEOs, other than our interim Executive Chairman of the Board and our former CEO, is party to an employment agreement. - Performance-Based Metrics: Our incentive plans are performance-based and have appropriate caps on payouts. - ✓ No "Liberal" Change in Control Definition: Our equity plan and change in control plan require the consummation of a change in control transaction to trigger any change in control benefits thereunder. - ✓ Compensation Programs Designed to Reduce Risk: We have designed our compensation programs so that they do not encourage unreasonable risk taking.
-We monitor this by performing an annual compensation risk assessment. - Regular Engagement with Stockholders: We regularly engage with our stockholders to strengthen our understanding of stockholder concerns, especially as it relates to executive compensation matters.
+- Clawback: Superior has a formal clawback policy that applies to all incentive based cash and equity compensation awards granted to any current or former executive officer of the Company. - No Gross-Ups: We do not provide excise tax gross-up payments to our executives. - ✓ Anti-Hedging Policy: Superior's insider trading policy expressly prohibits Section 16 persons and designated insiders from engaging in hedging activities involving Superior common stock, such as collars, forward sales, equity swaps or other similar arrangements. - Limited Employment Agreements: None of the NEOs, other than our former interim Executive Chairman of the Board and current President and Chief Executive Officer, is party to an employment agreement. - ✓ Performance-Based Metrics: Our incentive plans are performance-based and have appropriate caps on payouts. - ✓ No "Liberal" Change in Control Definition: Our equity plan and change in control plan require the consummation of a change in control transaction to trigger any change in control benefits thereunder. - ✓ Compensation Programs Designed to Reduce Risk: We have designed our compensation programs so that they do not encourage unreasonable risk taking.
+We monitor this by performing an annual compensation risk assessment. - ✓ Regular Engagement with Stockholders: We regularly engage with our stockholders to strengthen our understanding of stockholder concerns, especially as it relates to executive compensation matters.